khushi0723/SocialMediaChecker/README.md

 URL Validation: By making HTTP HEAD requests, the tool efficiently checks if a social media profile exists without downloading the entire page.
 Activity Check Placeholder: The tool currently assumes that every found page is active.
 However, you can replace the placeholder logic with real API calls to check for recent posts.
 Error Handling: The code includes basic error handling, such as catching IOException and URISyntaxException, ensuring that invalid URLs or connection failures don't crash the program.
+How to run the code:

+javac SocialMediaChecker.java

+next:

+java SocialMediaChecker exampleCompany

+or

+java SocialMediaChecker companyDomain